XertroV/aec-membership-test-simulator/README.md

 | 550 | 50 | 7 | 2.07 | 8.05 |

 **Note:** It seems likely that `max denials to pass`=3 for the `members lodged`=529 row is a typo -- it should probably be `4`, however, in all source documents it was `3`.
 In the [2016 RPA statement of reasons](https://web.archive.org/web/20190412211155/https://aec.gov.au/Parties_and_Representatives/Party_Registration/Registration_Decisions/2016/files/statement-reasons-rpa.pdf), a list of 530 lead to 38 contacts, and 4 or more denials was a fail (so `max denials to pass`=3).
+This typo has been enforced.
+(How many times?
+Only the AEC knows.)

 > According to the sampling methodology, as applied to a list of 530 names, if four or more people denied membership then the AEC could conclude that the party did not have 500 members.<sup>4</sup>
 >